privacyidea/privacyidea/doc/eventhandler/index.rst

 The *pre* event definition could call the Tokenhandler with the *enroll* action and enroll an email token with *dynamic_email* for this very user.

-When the HTTP request ``validate/check`` is now processed, the user will have an email token and the can authenticate via challenge response with this very email token without an administrator ever enrolling or assigning a token for this user.
+When the HTTP request ``validate/check`` is now processed, the user actually now has an email token and can authenticate via challenge response with this very email token without an administrator ever enrolling or assigning a token for this user.